cs50/docs/_pages/2019/x/psets/0/index.md

 1. Download [one or more of them](https://cdn.cs50.net/2018/fall/lectures/0/src0/) or a ZIP of [all of them](https://cdn.cs50.net/2018/fall/lectures/0/src0.zip), which you should then unzip.
 1. Visit [beta.scratch.mit.edu](https://beta.scratch.mit.edu/), click **Try It**, select **File > Upload from your computer**, and select the `.sb3` file that you'd like to try out.

+## Project 5050

+If you'd like to learn a bit more about others who've come before you, take a look at http://project5050.org/[Project 5050] by CS50's own Hailey James '19 et al.

+video::0S7isdzIBU4[youtube,list=PLhQjrBD2T383RLDItqbDRs-4gWy8Wgec2]

+## Hello, World

+Suffice it to say it's a bit harder to meet classmates when taking a course online.
+But, thanks to technology, everyone can at least say hello!

+If you have a phone (or digital camera) and would like to say hello to classmates, record a 1- to 2-minute video of yourself saying hello, perhaps stating    where in the world you are, why you're taking CS50x, and something interesting about you!
+Try to begin your video by saying "hello, world" and end it with    "my name is ...., and this is CS50."
+But, ultimately, it's totally up to you.

+If you do record a video, upload it to YouTube (unless blocked in your country, in which case you’re welcome to upload it elsewhere) so that you can provide  us with its URL when you submit!

 ## How to Submit

 ### Step 1 of 2